A semantic SEO audit you actually own.

 If you're pre-launch, book a strategy call directly (not the audit intake) and we'll scope an architecture engagement instead.

-Three artifacts ship at the end of Week 03: (1) the main audit document in DOCX format (25–40 pages), (2) the prioritized issue map as a separate spreadsheet, and (3) the entity coverage heatmap as both an embedded visual and exportable PDF.
+Three artifacts ship at the end of Phase 03: (1) the main audit document in DOCX format (25–40 pages), (2) the prioritized issue map as a separate spreadsheet, and (3) the entity coverage heatmap as both an embedded visual and exportable PDF.

 All artifacts are yours permanently.
 Editable formats so your internal team can annotate, brief contractors, or reuse content directly.